Video-Lab/pyifx/docs/source/usage.rst

 The `PyifxImage class <image_classes.html#pyifx-image>`_ allows you to package data about an image into a class instance.
 This instance can then be passed to functions provided by the library to manipulate image data.

 The snippet below shows an example of what creating an instance of this class would look like.
+You can view the full code example of this article `here <usage.html#full-code-example>`_.

 .. code-block ::